 This course will introduce the student to small animal nursing procedures including laboratory animals.
 Included topics will be restraint, physical examinations, medical and surgical nursing techniques and emergency care.
 The importance of client education and the role of the veterinary technician in the clinical setting will be stressed.
 Field trips required.
 Health assessment form and rabies vaccines status form must be completed prior to starting class.
-Prerequisites: VET 100 AND VET 101, both with a 'C' or higher.
+Prerequisites: VET 100 AND VET 101 AND VET 250 (or with concurrency), all with a 'C' or higher.